 His implication of Love as all-encompassing makes it political.
 The political, by definition, is challenging the status quo.
 This is a new Love, or rather an old, deep seated soul-level Love that we have simply forgotten.
-This Love challenges our amnesia, challenges our dualistic thinking that we are somehow separate from Other, nature, or source/spirit/God.
-It is the flame at the seat of the heart that not only consumes but nourishes, warms, enlivens.
+This Love challenges our amnesia and forgotten wholeness; it challenges our dualistic thinking that we are somehow separate from Other, nature, or source/spirit/God.
+It is the flame at the seat of the heart that not only consumes but nourishes, warms, and enlivens.

 Equally important is holding this holy, sacred, Love space for yourself.
 Our ability to express Big Love for others is best grounded in our own honoring of our Embodied Soul-Hearts.
 Re-membering your own divinity and sanctity, your own joyousness and juice will be the fuel and amplification to share that space with others.
 This Love has nothing to do with the intellect of Ego, but everything to do with soul-level sustaining nourishment.
 To Love your whole Self, flaws and all (http://wildwomaninthesuburbs.com/what-is-shadow-work/) is shadow work and is Big Love.